Iuriiiii/TinyML-express/README.md

 # TinyML - Express

-Here is the TinyML motor for Express.
+Here is the <a href="https://github.com/Iuriiiii/TinyML-core">TinyML</a> engine for <a href="https://expressjs.com/">Express</a>.

 ## Installation

 If you are so kind to excuse me, you could use this repo as way to install the module.

     npm install https://github.com/Iuriiiii/TinyML-express.git

 ## Usage

-The TinyML-express module will return an object with three util functions 4u.
-You just need to require it.
+The `tinyml-express` module will return an object with two util functions 4u.
+You just need to require them.

     const tinyML = require('tinyml-express');

 This could be the most easy example of TinyML's usage, supposing that you just need the TinyML-express's render engine.